express-validator/express-validator/docs/feature-wildcards.md

 ---

 Sometimes you will want to apply the same rules to all items of an array or all keys of some object.
-That's what the `*` character - also known as a wildcard -- is for.
+That's what the `*` character -- also known as a wildcard -- is for.

-For example, imagine you want to validate that all addresses have a valid postal code, and that the number of each address is sanitized as an integer number.
+For example, imagine you want to validate that all addresses have a valid postal code, and that the number of each address is sanitized as an integer.

 We can do this with the following code: